 The Ambassadors also patrol weeknights from 6 pm to 2 am, and weekends from 10 am to 2 am with specific focus on downtown City parking garages and parking lots.
-Due to increased activity, there is a second Ambassador shift from 11 am to 5 pm on Saturdays for the Farmers Market, from 6 pm to 10 pm on the monthly Riverside Arts Walk, and a new evening shift each Thursday for the increased activity at hospitality establishments.
+Due to increased activity, there is a second Ambassador evening shift each Thursday for the increased activity at hospitality establishments.